William Budgen (1820-1864) and Amy Frith (1826-1921).

 My 3rd great-grand uncle and aunt.

 Baptised in Worth, Sussex, on 6 February 1820, William was the son of William Budgen and Sarah Rice and would meet a gruesome end.
 But that was some years after he married Amy Frith, the 18-year-old daughter of a gamekeeper, on 6 April 1844 in Headcorn, Kent.
-Amy (who is sometimes listed as ‘Frid’) was born on 25 June 1826 and baptised as a Wesleyan Methodist.
+Amy (who is sometimes listed as ‘Frid’) was born on 25 June 1826 to gamekeeper William Frith and his wife Susannah, and baptised as a Wesleyan Methodist on 27 August that year.

-William and Amy had at least five children and lived in Marden, Kent – a village on the railway line between the towns of Tonbridge and Ashford.
+William and Amy raised a family and lived in Marden, Kent – a village on the railway line between the towns of Tonbridge and Ashford.

-He was described as a labourer at his marriage but he worked on the railway – and it was on the tracks near his home that he met his untimely death.
+He was described as a labourer at his marriage but census returns in 1851 and 1861 noted that he worked as a platelayer, a job that involved the maintenance of the track.
+And it was on the tracks near his home that he met his untimely death.
 As the Morning Post of 2 March 1864 reported: “An inquiry was opened yesterday, at Marden, before the coroner for West Kent, into the circumstances attending the death of William Budgen, a platelayer in the service of the South-Eastern Railway Company, who was killed by an express train on Friday night last.”

 William and another platelayer, George Russell, had been working on the line about two miles from their homes on 26 February.
 After leaving work they went to a beer shop and stayed there until about 10pm, but instead of walking home they decided to go back to the tracks and use a trolley to propel themselves along the down line.
 They hadn’t got more than a few yards when a fast train, which had left London for Dover at 8.55pm, appeared.
 Both men quickly jumped off the trolley but to try to prevent a collision with the express and a potential disaster, William and George attempted to pull the trolley clear of the rails.